 You might have heard about the condition known as “bad bite”.
 More accurately and, perhaps, scientifically known as malocclusion, the condition essentially means that a person has a set of teeth that’s either crooked or crowded.
 In other variations, the condition manifests itself in the form of uneven bite, caused by upper and lower jaws that do not meet properly.
 In many cases, these teeth conditions are hereditary, while premature teeth loss, thumb-sucking at an early age as well accidents can also contribute to the issue.

-Addressing the issue timely under the guidance of an experienced orthodontic professional can provide some surprising results.
+Timely professional orthodontic treatment can produce amazing results.
 This will not only result in a more appealing smile but will also do a lot to your oral health in general.
 Both crowded and crooked teeth can complicate the maintenance of proper oral hygiene.
 This, in turn, often leads to early teeth decay and a variety of gum diseases.
 Causing difficulties when it comes to chewing, they can also damage enamel, which may lead to serious jaw problems.

 What are braces made from?

-Braces, the most commonplace and also one of the most effective orthodontic appliances, usually come in two forms, one of which is more inconspicuous than the other.
-When it comes to brackets or the part of the braces that actually connects them with the teeth, they can vary in size and the way they’re applied.
-In some cases, they will attach to the back side of the teeth, in order to make them less evident.
+Braces, the most commonplace and also one of the most effective orthodontic appliances.
+Braces are usually of two types, one of which is more discreet than the other When it comes to brackets or the part of the braces that actually connects them with the teeth, they can vary in size and the way they’re applied.
+In some cases, braces will attach to the back side of the teeth, in order to make them less evident.

 Made either of ceramics, metal, plastic or a fusion of the all three materials, brackets can be designed to suit the color of your teeth.
 For those who enjoy accessorizing, it’s entirely possible to have brackets that are heart-shaped, look like minuscule footballs or simply boast appealing holiday hues such as blue, red and white.
 You might have seen people with braces that are gold-plated or have luminous retainers – both of which are also available.